photo-cli/photo-cli.github.io/docs/command-line-arguments.md

 Sets [Google Maps reverse geocode](https://developers.google.com/maps/documentation/geocoding/overview/) API key.
 Alternatively, you may use the environment variable `PHOTO_CLI_GOOGLE_MAPS_API_KEY`.

-### Map Quest API Key ( -u, --mapquest-key )

-Sets [Map Quest reverse geocode](https://developer.mapquest.com/documentation/open/nominatim-search/reverse/) API key.
-Alternatively, you may use the environment variable `PHOTO_CLI_MAPQUEST_API_KEY`.

 ### Location Iq API Key ( -q, --locationiq-key )

 Sets [Location Iq reverse geocode](https://locationiq.com/sandbox/geocoding/reverse/) API key.
 Alternatively, you may use the environment variable `PHOTO_CLI_LOCATIONIQ_API_KEY`.

-### BigDataCloud Admin Levels ( -v, --bigdatacloud-levels )
+### BigDataCloud Admin Levels ( -u, --bigdatacloud-levels )

 Must be used when `BigDataCloud` is selected as reverse geocode provider.
 Big Data Cloud admin levels are separated with space. ( To see which level correspond to which address level, you may use `photo-cli address` to see the full response returned from BigDataCloud. )

 ### OpenStreetMapProperties ( -r, --openstreetmap-properties )

-Must be used when any of `OpenStreetMapFoundation`, `MapQuest`, `LocationIq` is selected as reverse geocode provider.
+Must be used when any of `OpenStreetMapFoundation`, `LocationIq` is selected as reverse geocode provider.
 OpenStreetMap properties separated with space. ( To see which level correspond to which address level, you may use `photo-cli address` to see the full response returned from OpenStreetMap provider. )

 ### Google Maps Address Types ( -m, --googlemaps-types )